Chapter 5.08

 A. Cash discounts allowed and taken on sales;

-B. Credit allowed on property accepted as part of the purchase price and which property may later be sold;
+B. Credit allowed on property accepted as part of a purchase price and which property may later be sold;

-C. Any tax required by law to be included in or added to the purchase price and collected from the consumer or purchaser;
+C. Any tax required by law to be and is included in or added to the purchase price and collected from the consumer or purchaser;

-D. Such part of the sale price of property returned by purchasers upon rescission of the contract of sale as is refunded either in cash or by credit;
+D. Such part of the sale price of property returned by purchasers upon rescission of a contract of sale as is refunded either in cash or by credit;

-E. Amounts collected for others where the business is acting as an agent or trustee to the extent that such amounts are paid to those for whom collected, provided the agent or trustee has furnished the collector with the names and addresses of the others and the amounts paid to them;
+E. Amounts collected for others as an agent or trustee to the extent such amounts are paid to those for whom collected, provided the agent or trustee has furnished the collector with the names and addresses of the others and the amounts paid to them;

-F. That portion of the receipts of a general contractor which represent payments to subcontractors, provided that such subcontractors are licensed under this article and provided the general contractor furnishes the collector with the names and addresses of the subcontractors and the amounts paid each subcontractor;
+G. That portion of the receipts of a general contractor which represents payments to subcontractors; provided, that such subcontractors are licensed under this article and provided the general contractor furnishes the collector with the names and addresses of the subcontractors and the amounts paid each;

-G. Receipts of refundable deposits, except that refundable deposits forfeited and taken into income of the business shall not be excluded;
+H. Receipts of refundable deposits, except that refundable deposits forfeited and taken into income shall not be excluded;

 5.08.060 Person.

 As used in this article, “person” includes all domestic and foreign corporations, associations, syndicates, joint stock corporations, partnerships of every kind, clubs, Massachusetts, business or common law trusts, societies and individuals transacting and carrying on any business in the city, other than as an employee.
 (Ord.
+572 § 1 Exh.
+A (part), 2013: Ord.
 45 § 1 (part), 1972: prior code § 4-101(a))

 5.08.070 Sale.

-As used in this article, “sale” includes the transfer, in any manner or by any means whatsoever, of title to property for a consideration; the serving, supplying or furnishing for a consideration of any property; and a transaction whereby the possession of property is transferred and the seller retains the title as security for the payment of the price shall likewise be deemed a sale.
-The foregoing definitions shall not be deemed to exclude any transaction which is or which, in effect, results in a sale within the contemplation of law.
+As used in this article, “sale” includes the transfer, in any manner or by any means, of title to property for consideration; the serving, supplying or furnishing for consideration of any property; and a transaction whereby the possession of property is transferred and the seller retains the title as security for the payment of the price.
+The foregoing definitions shall not exclude any transaction which is or which, in effect, results in a sale within the contemplation of law.
 (Ord.
+572 § 1 Exh.
+A (part), 2013: Ord.
 45 § 1 (part), 1972: prior code § 4-101(e))

 5.08.080 Solicitor.

 As used in this article, “solicitor” means one who engages in the business of going from house to house, place to place or in or along the streets within the city, selling or taking orders for, or offering to sell or take orders for, goods, wares, merchandise or other things of value for future delivery, or for services to be performed in the future.
 (Ord.
+572 § 1 Exh.
+A (part), 2013: Ord.
 45 § 1 (part), 1972: prior code § 4-101(j))

 5.08.090 Specialty contractor.